-In order to improve staff flexibility, a growing number of companies are adopting remote working practices.
-Although remote working has mutual benefits for both parties, such as a reduction in overhead costs for employers and a better work/life balance for their staff, having no fixed workplace can sometimes highlight some painful issues.
-With most remote workers unable to afford an ergonomic overhaul of their space, many individuals resort to working hunched over the kitchen table, causing untold damage to their posture and over time leading to back, neck, wrist and shoulder pain.
+Having no fixed workplace can sometimes highlight some painful issues.
+With most home workers unable to afford an ergonomic overhaul of their space, many individuals resort to working hunched over the kitchen table, causing untold damage to their posture and over time leading to back, neck, wrist and shoulder pain.

-In an attempt to offset some of these ails for some of you, here are our ergonomic essentials for remote working.
+In an attempt to offset some of these ailments for some of you, here are our ergonomic essentials for working from home.

 If you tend to work in multiple locations, the chances are you have decided to use a laptop.
 Using a laptop stand will elevate your screen, making sure your eyes are parallel with the top of your screen.
 This will stop you looking down at the screen and prevent neck strain.
 Check out our working with a laptop guide to make sure you set it up properly.

 Even if you are working from a laptop, we would always encourage using a separate keyboard to ensure that your laptop is at arm’s length while you can type with your elbows into your body.
 This will prevent you from reaching for the keyboard and keep your elbows at a 90° angle to the desk, essential for the perfect posture.
-Choose a lightweight option to to reduce the amount you’re carrying around.
+Choose a lightweight option to reduce the amount you’re carrying around.